 This growth pattern will increase congestion along I-85 and could reduce highway reliability, necessesitating more opportunities for multimodal travel options.
 Conversely, rural communities (such as areas east of I-95) will shrink in population, yet reliable, long-distance transportation networks and connections will still be critical to maintain their economic vitality.

 These trends make this an opportune time to produce a bold, forward-looking transportation plan to guide investment policy and performance goals that will be proactive to the dynamic change on the horizon.

-a two-year, multi-phased study that involves examining all aspects of North Carolina’s transportation system, collecting data and information about its performance and anticipated challenges in the future and
+To develop the plan, the N.C.
+Department of Transportation conducted a two-year, multi-phased study that examined all aspects of North Carolina’s transportation system, collected data and information about its performance and anticipated challenges in the future, and

-The research will also be a factor in developing several potential alternative futures for the year 2050, while considering both regional and statewide goals and challenges.
+The study informs research into the drivers and opportunities that will potentially shape and have an impact on how the state’s transportation system operates in the future.
+The research will be a factor in developing several potential alternative futures for the year 2050, while considering regional and statewide goals and challenges.

 The study provides an implementation plan that aligns future needs and opportunities with infrastructure recommendations and transportation policies.